University of Illinois Chicago

 East and south sides of campus

 Running along Halsted Street from Harrison Street to south of Roosevelt Road are the east and south sides of campus.
 Start your tour of campus at the UIC Visitors Center located in our Student Services Building.
-The east and south sides of campus are also home to the majority of undergraduate housing and nine of our 16 colleges.
+The east and south sides of campus are home to the majority of undergraduate housing and nine of our 16 colleges.
 Academics cover the arts and humanities, basic sciences, business, social work, education, engineering and urban planning.
-You’ll also find here the Student Services Building, Richard J. Daley Library, Student Center East and the Student Recreation Facility.
+You’ll also find the Student Services Building, Richard J. Daley Library, Student Center East and the Student Recreation Facility.

 West side of campus